-As can be seen from table 7 below, the profile of impacts from in-kind spending in Uganda is slightly better than average: both primary and secondary education and health are pro-poor in that per-capita amounts spent fall as income rises.
+As can be seen from table 7, the profile of impacts from in-kind spending in Uganda is slightly better than average: primary education is pro-poor in that per-capita amounts spent fall as income rises, secondary education is progressive only in relative terms and health is (approximately) neutral in absolute terms.
 Only tertiary education is unequalizing (benefits as a share of market income rise as income rises) in Uganda, but that is true in Ethiopia, Ghana, and Tanzania as well.